 - Recognition for Community Service hours through Years 10 – 12.

-In brief, we develop a program with students which incorporates; WACE Courses, Endorsed Programs, Nationally Accredited Certificate (VET) Courses, TAFE Courses (External or Correspondence), School-Based Traineeships, Distance Education (SIDE) Offerings and Workplace Learning.
+In brief, we develop a program with students which incorporates; WACE Courses, Endorsed Programs, Nationally Accredited Certificate (VET) Courses, TAFE Courses (External or Correspondence), School-Based Traineeships, Distance Education (SIDE) Offerings and work placements.
 All of these areas are explained in more detail in the College Handbook (available by clicking the picture of the handbook above) along with the requirements for achieving Year 12 graduation and career/study pathways beyond Secondary Schooling.

 Whilst offerings may change from year to year based on individual student needs, we currently offer;

 |WACE Course Units (General)|

-A student at Bold Park Community School, commencing Year 10 in 2015 and finishing in Year 12 in 2017 will accumulate all WACE Course Units for graduation and at least one Nationally Accredited Certificate II Qualification tailored to their strengths, interests and career leanings.
-In 2018, we will have our first students graduating with a Certificate IV qualification!
+A student at Bold Park Community School, commencing Year 10 and finishing in Year 12 will accumulate all WACE Course Units for graduation and at least one Nationally Accredited Certificate II Qualification tailored to their strengths, interests and career leanings.
+In 2018, we had our first students graduating with a Certificate IV qualification!